robertjd/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes2017-19.md

 For more information, see [the Zones API developer documentation](/docs/api/resources/zones.html).

+> Update: Zones API is [a Beta release](/docs/api/getting_started/releases-at-okta.html).
+This release note is in error.

 #### Simple HAL Links Generally Available in Preview

 Okta has enabled the Simple HAL Links on User Collections feature for most preview organizations.